 "First we shape our cities - then they shape us" - Jan Gehl.

-Attila is also a senior consultant of the European Union's largest public-private partnership, EIT Climate-KIC, on developing and benchmarking transversal competency frameworks and a certification process for the transversal competency framework on Systems Innovation, and a training for Circular Economy to support solutiens oriented change agents and whole systems transformation.
-His work experience includes several years of EU- or UN-funded research and innovation project management at international organizations, such as REC and WWF, focusing on climate adaptation, social innovation, smart cities, and urban transition.
-Attila coordinated grassroots student groups, as well as several international and national networks for over 8 years on a voluntary basis – he is currently Council Member of the Hungarian Green Movement and faculty at the Milestone Institute, a national centre of advanced education for gifted high school students, where his role is academic mentoring, teaching, as well as advising the Milestone Innovation Society as founder and Head Mentor.
+Attila is also a senior consultant of the European Union's largest public-private partnership, EIT Climate-KIC, where he works on developing and benchmarking transversal competency frameworks and a certification process for the transversal competency framework on Systems Innovation, and a training for Circular Economy to support solutiens oriented change agents and whole systems transformation.
+His work experience includes several years of EU- or UN-funded research and innovation project management at international organizations, such as REC and WWF, focusing on climate change, social innovation, smart cities, and urban transition.
+Attila coordinated grassroots groups, as well as several international and national networks for over 9 years on a voluntary basis – he is currently Council Member of the Hungarian Green Movement.
+He is also faculty at the Milestone Institute, a national centre of advanced education for gifted high school students, where his role is academic mentoring, teaching, as well as advising the Milestone Innovation Society as founder and Head Mentor.

-As an action researcher, consultant, lecturer, and activist, Attila is committed to tackle complex sustainability challenges, to support better decision making, and to catalyse the necessary transitions to a more resilient and reflexive society.
+As a junior researcher, consultant, lecturer, and activist, Attila is committed to tackle complex sustainability challenges, to support better decision making, and to catalyse the necessary transitions to a more resilient and reflexive society.